uclibs/omeka-s/modules/ValueSuggest/README.md

 - Faceted Application of Subject Terminologies (FAST)
 - The Virtual International Authority File (VIAF)

+### Omeka

+Suggest values that already exist in the working Omeka installation.

+- Omeka: Property: suggest values using the current value's property
+- Omeka: Property / Resource template: suggest values using the current value's property and current resource's template
+- Omeka: Property / Resource class: suggest values using the current value's property and current resource's class

 ### [PACTOLS of Frantiq](https://pactols.frantiq.fr/)

 - The entire pactols thesaurus